sayan1886/blockarraygroup/docs/README.md

  10% are "expended" per *actual* transactions conducted on ARY Network while their reputation is being formed (expenditure ends when reputation reaches threshold`

 Step 5:
 Step 6.
-Registry DApp sends off information to the ARY Membership Service Provider
+Registry DApp sends off information to the ARY Membership Service Provider.
+User is given an authentication code that enables them to claim their registration on the MSP.
+Step 7: User claims their Membership Certificate, and depending on their registration, can begin enrolling their employees, or being transacting on the network.

 #### Keeping the ERC-20 Token